53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 E.g. Install package INI after Zukan package.
 To avoid console error messages, the icons syntaxes files are different when a syntax is installed and when is not.

-So, a `pytest.ini` file, that was not highlighted before package INI install, will need to rebuild icons syntaxes files to highlight.
+So, a `.npmrc` (INI file), that was not highlighted before package INI install, will need to rebuild icons syntaxes files to highlight.

 ***Solution***
 ```